Electric battery: Performance, capacity and discharge

+In 2009 experimental lithium iron phosphate (LiFePO_{4}) battery technology provided the fastest charging and energy delivery, discharging all its energy into a load in 10 to 20 seconds.
+In 2024 a prototype battery for electric cars that could charge from 10% to 80% in five minutes was demonstrated, and a Chinese company claimed that car batteries it had introduced charged 10% to 80% in 10.5 minutes—the fastest batteries available—compared to Tesla's 15 minutes to half-charge.

-Lifespan
+Lifespan and endurance

-Battery life (and its synonym battery lifetime) has two meanings for rechargeable batteries but only one for non-chargeables.
-For rechargeables, it can mean either the length of time a device can run on a fully charged battery or the number of charge/discharge cycles possible before the cells fail to operate satisfactorily.
-For a non-rechargeable these two lives are equal since the cells last for only one cycle by definition.
-(The term shelf life is used to describe how long a battery will retain its performance between manufacture and use.)
+Battery life (or lifetime) has two meanings for rechargeable batteries but only one for non-chargeable batteries.
+It can be used to describe the length of time a device can run on a fully charged battery—this is also unambiguously termed "endurance".
+For a rechargeable battery it may also be used for the number of charge/discharge cycles possible before the cells fail to operate satisfactorily—this is also termed "lifespan".
+The term shelf life is used to describe how long a battery will retain its performance between manufacture and use.
 Available capacity of all batteries drops with decreasing temperature.
-In contrast to most of today's batteries, the Zamboni pile, invented in 1812, offers a very long service life without refurbishment or recharge, although it supplies current only in the nanoamp range.
+In contrast to most of today's batteries, the Zamboni pile, invented in 1812, offers a very long service life without refurbishment or recharge, although it can supply very little current (nanoamps).
 The Oxford Electric Bell has been ringing almost continuously since 1840 on its original pair of batteries, thought to be Zamboni piles.

-Disposable batteries typically lose 8 to 20 percent of their original charge per year when stored at room temperature (20–30 °C).
+Disposable batteries typically lose 8–20% of their original charge per year when stored at room temperature (20–30 °C).
 This is known as the "self-discharge" rate, and is due to non-current-producing "side" chemical reactions that occur within the cell even when no load is applied.
-The rate of side reactions is reduced for batteries stored at lower temperatures, although some can be damaged by freezing.
+The rate of side reactions is reduced for batteries stored at lower temperatures, although some can be damaged by freezing and storing in a fridge will not meaningfully prolong shelf life and risks damaging condensation.
 Old rechargeable batteries self-discharge more rapidly than disposable alkaline batteries, especially nickel-based batteries; a freshly charged nickel cadmium (NiCd) battery loses 10% of its charge in the first 24 hours, and thereafter discharges at a rate of about 10% a month.
-However, newer low self-discharge nickel metal hydride (NiMH) batteries and modern lithium designs display a lower self-discharge rate (but still higher than for primary batteries).
+However, newer low self-discharge nickel–metal hydride (NiMH) batteries and modern lithium designs display a lower self-discharge rate (but still higher than for primary batteries).

 The active material on the battery plates changes chemical composition on each charge and discharge cycle; active material may be lost due to physical changes of volume, further limiting the number of times the battery can be recharged.
 Most nickel-based batteries are partially discharged when purchased, and must be charged before first use.
 Newer NiMH batteries are ready to be used when purchased, and have only 15% discharge in a year.